Candida Martinelli's Italophile Site

 with perhaps the same poison.
 One of the more popular, if gruesome,

-exhibits in France is Caterina de' Medici's poison cabinet.
+exhibits in France is Caterina de' Medici's poison cabinet at Versailles.

 After his father, Pope Clement, died, Alessandro felt less